disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

    ![](images/M04/M4-EX1-T2-F5-S12.png)

 ### Exercise 2: Power Platform Pipelines

 ### Scenario

-Another feature of a managed environment is the ability to utilize the in-platform pipelines to democratize application lifecycle management (ALM) by bringing the ALM automation and continuous integration and continuous delivery (CI/CD) capabilities to the service.
-Included with these is the ability to view out of the box analytics within a central location and
+Another feature of a managed environment is the ability to utilize the in-platform pipelines to democratize application lifecycle management (ALM) by bringing ALM automation
+continuous integration and continuous delivery (CI/CD) capabilities to the service.
+Included with these is the ability to view out-of-the-box analytics within a central location and
 Power BI reports.
 Pipelines can deploy solutions, connections, connection references, and environment variables to environments of the same region as the host environment.

-1. Navigate to Power Platform admin center by using below URL and select environments if not already opened.
+1. Navigate to the Power Platform admin center by using the below URL and select environments if not already opened.

     ```
     https://admin.powerplatform.microsoft.com/environments